 Everglades National Park is located due west of Miami and preserves over 20% of Florida’s trademark swampland.
 Explore this vast wetland and see massive flocks of colorful birds, countless alligators, rare manatees, and gorgeous mangrove forests.
 Much of the Everglades is only accessible via boat, but visitors can also take a 2-hour tram tour or explore small sections of the park via boardwalk trails.

 Why go all the way to Cuba when you have a little Havana right here?
 Visiting this cultural hotspot is a must for any foodie or cultural connoisseur.
 Little Havana is the perfect spot to spend an afternoon shopping or grabbing small bites at one of the many authentic Cuban restaurants, shops, or street stands along Calle Ocho.
 Compared to all the other things to do in Miami, the authentic atmosphere and people-watching are unparalleled.
 Need a head start?
 Try some of these spots:

 Avail has a huge selection of great vehicles for getting around the Miami area (no fanboats, sorry).
-All our cars are guaranteed when you show up to the lot and come with full coverage insurance from Allstate.
+All our cars are guaranteed when you show up to the lot and come with insurance from Allstate.
 Take a look at our selection and book your car today!

 Portland is ranked as one of the best transit cities in the country.
 Click here for Avail’s guide to getting around this great city.

 Whether you’re flying into Portland, Oregon, or taking a road trip through it, don’t miss these five fun things to do while there.